LizzyonGit/court_love/README.md

     - Profile update

+    - Site admin:
       - Delete lesson
       - Update lesson
       - Add lesson
       - Set **Places left** to higher value than **Capacity** on lesson
       - Set date to passed date on lesson

     - Errors like:
       - Lessons that are not available anymore are in the cart
       - Invalid forms
       - You write in a url that you are not authorised to access
       - Something went wrong with a payment

   The messages adapt their width to the content, but there is a max-width set.
 Here is an example of a message whn you add a lesson to your cart:

   ![toast](docs/features/toast-cart.png)

 - __The 404 page__